paysdoc/ES6TypeScript/README.md

 ####Let and const keyword.
 "let is the new var" - [Is there any reason to use the “var” keyword in ES6?](http://programmers.stackexchange.com/questions/274342/is-there-any-reason-to-use-the-var-keyword-in-es6)

 The new 'let' keyword has solved the block scoping issues of var and is recommended for ES6.

-Const are the new JS equivalent to Java's final.
+Const is the new JS equivalent to Java's final.
 ```javascript
 const wontChange = 'Test';
 wontChange = 'OtherTest'; //error